fastrgv/SliderPuzzles/README.md

 ===========================================================================
 ## Compiler Scripts
-There are 2 scripts, winbuildall.bat for Windows & lbuildall.sh for Linux.
+There are 3 scripts included.
 They differ in where the executables are put.
 With many different precompiled binaries for each OS, there would be too much clutter if they were all put into the same place, particularly since windows needs colocated DLLs.

 These build scripts work for GNU Ada [with its own g++].
 See ./alternateBuildScripts/ for more examples.